Freya Davies: Domestic career

 In 2010, Davies made her county debut for Sussex, against Middlesex.
 She took her first wicket a day later in her third match, dismissing the then England captain Charlotte Edwards, thanks in part to a catch by Sarah Taylor that Davies later described as "unbelievable".
 Davies soon became a regular player in Sussex's side, and was part of their team in three title wins: the 2013 Women's County Championship and the 2012 and 2015 T20 Cups.
 In the 2019 Women's Twenty20 Cup, Davies was Sussex's leading wicket-taker, with 8 at an average of 14.62.

 Davies played every game (36) for Western Storm in the Women's Cricket Super League from its inception in 2016 until its conclusion in 2019, helping her side to two titles, in 2017 and 2019.
 Davies was the leading wicket-taker in the 2019 competition, with 19 wickets, and the second highest wicket-taker across the four years of the competition, with 37.

 In October 2019, Davies was named as one of the first two players signed for London Spirit in The Hundred.
 She played two matches in the 2020 Rachael Heyhoe Flint Trophy for the South East Stars, but failed to take a wicket.
-In April 2022, she was bought by the London Spirit for the 2022 season of The Hundred.
+In April 2022, she was retained by the London Spirit for the 2022 season of The Hundred.
+In March 2023 Davies was bought by Welsh Fire in the Hundred auction.
+Welsh Fire finished third in the league stages of the competition, but were denied a place in the Final due to the semi-final being rained off when they were in a strong position.

+Davies was retained by Welsh Fire for the 2024 competition and finished as the fourth highest wicket taker (11 wickets), with the fourth best economy rate, despite bowling the majority of her deliveries in the powerplay and at the death.

+She finished as the highest placed England bowler in the PCA's Women's Hundred Bowlers' Standings, second only to Marizanne Kapp.

+Welsh Fire finished top of the league stage of the 2024 Hundred.
+They lost in the final to London Spirit with two balls left.

+In December 2023, it was announced that Davies had joined Southern Vipers from South East Stars.

+Davies announced her retirement from professional cricket in September 2025.